 3. Don’t talk with experts/consultants/colleagues in the industry to find out who they recommend the list of players be.
 If you do speak with such persons, you might get actual solution providers confused with vendors who will promise to provide whatever solution you ask for without actually checking to see if it will meet your needs.

 4. Do not, under any circumstances, ask for references, but if you do, make sure you don’t talk with those references.
 After all, why would you want true experience to confuse your decision-making?
 Choosing is hard enough.

-5. Shop for price only – all the solutions must be the same, right?
-So cheapest must be just as good as all the others.
+5. Shop for price only---all the solutions must be the same, right?
+So the cheapest must be just as good as all the others.

 6. Do not consider working with solid, established companies, because they have experience which might guarantee success.
 Also, they might be around years from now when you still need them.
 Instead, go for the lean and inexperienced start-ups with no track record of success.
 They’ll make up for their shortcomings with boundless energy (and billable hours).

 7. Do not pay close attention during software demonstrations.
 Don’t ask “how” the software will do something.
 Stay out of the weeds.
 Just Imagine that cool new software being used by your organization, and life will be good.

 Now that we’ve given you the top steps to failure, let’s just add that an attitude of limitless optimism, no matter what fiascos occur, will further solidify your results.
 Don’t be realistic…just trust that everything will work out.
 And it won’t.
 Guaranteed!